green-coding-solutions/website/content/case-studies/reducing-image-size.md

 Would a smaller image size reduce the total energy required to run it?

-We have some images that contain an environment for running Puppeteer that we use for testing.
+We have made images that contain an environment for running Puppeteer that we use for testing.
 They are based of off an Ubuntu base image and include a browser and Puppeteer installed via npm.

 We started with the assumption that reducing the image size would require less energy